LytexWZ/Spty-prm/README.md

 	1.4 Scroll down and search for Spotify, rigth click it and select Uninstall 1.5 Close the control panel

-2 Open the installer "Spotify downloader" attached to this same folder
+2 Open the installer "Spotify downloader" attached inside of the WINDOWS folder

 3 Wait for it to finish and log into your account